Vietnam.vn - Nền tảng quảng bá Việt Nam

 The shift to cashless payments has been fueled by efforts by many Asian countries to develop domestic digital payment systems, thereby reducing the dominance of Western credit card brands.

-In Mumbai, India, riders deliver food and daily necessities on motorbikes in less than 10 minutes, with the entire transaction done over the phone.
+In Mumbai, India, riders deliver food and daily necessities on motorbikes in less than 10 minutes, with the entire transaction conducted over the phone.
 Many of these services don’t even accept cash as payment.
-Cash as a percentage of value in India is forecast to fall to just 10% by 2027, down from 71% in 2019.
+Cash as a percentage of value in India is forecast to fall to just 10% by 2027, from 71% in 2019.

-In 2016, the Indian government partnered with financial institutions to introduce the Unified Payments Interface (UPI), a mobile payments system that enables real-time transactions.
+In 2016, the Indian government partnered with financial institutions to introduce the Unified Payments Interface (UPI), a mobile payment system that enables real-time transactions.
 UPI is now the foundation for many app-based delivery services and other business models.
 According to PwC India, over 131 billion transactions were made via UPI in FY2023.

 In China – where more than 1 billion people already use Alipay and other digital payment apps – the share of cash transactions is forecast to fall to just 3% by 2027.